 Are you trying to decide if group is right for you?
 Watch this brief video that provides a general introduction to group therapy.
 After you're done, you can read this page for more specific information about our FREE therapy groups.

 Groups are available to all currently enrolled UVU students.
-Below is our group schedule for Fall 2024.
+Below is our group schedule for Spring 2025.
 From the list, choose the one group that works best for you at this time.
 Click on the day or time of that group for a description of what you can expect in group therapy.
 You may also want to review the Group Guidelines (which will be included in the paperwork you will fill out prior to your first group session).
 If the schedule indicates that a particular group is 'FULL,' then that group is not currently accepting new members.
 Please see the bulleted list of topics below if there are no open groups that fit with your schedule, to see how you can request a new group be started.

 For more information about our groups, contact our Group Coordinator at [email protected].